testndev/articles/testing/300-web-app-testing-tools-benchmark.md

 - _in_ software development of web applications,
 - _for_ testing purposes,
-- _in order_ to automatically control your web application in a browser and check its behaviour.
+- _in order_ to automatically control your web application in a browser and check its behavior.

 I will try to be as objective as possible.
 It is not a "versus" article, not a "click bait" post, but a comparison of the characteristics, features and performance of each tool.